dustinmyers/react-conflux/README.md

 ## Contributing and Getting Involved

 If you spot a bug or would like to request a feature, we welcome and are grateful for any contributions from the community.
 Please review the process for contributing to this project by reading the [contribution guidelines](CONTRIBUTING.md).

+## Logo

+Please read the logo guidelines on use and copyright as well as find official PNG files on [GitHub](./logo/README.md).

 ## Authors